Keats/pixelspa.com/content/projects/children-society/index.md

 ## Design
-Here is how all our initial studies translated into the final design of the pages:
+This is how all our initial studies translated into the final design of the pages:

 {{< pic src="tcs-home-about.png" src2x="tcs-home-about@2x.png" caption="Homepage and landing page design" >}}